We are committed to making our website accessible to everyone

 - Links are written to make sense out of context

-- Embedded documents will include filename, format and file size.
+- Downloadable documents will include filename, format and file size

-- To read PDF documents you will need to have the Adobe Acrobat reader which you can download for free from the Adobe website.
-The Adobe website also includes further information on PDF accessibility.
+- To read PDF documents you will need to have the Adobe Acrobat reader which you can download for free from the Adobe website, and also learn more about PDF accessibility

-- All graphics and images in our website have alternative text that describes the contents or function of the image.
-This description will be displayed when images are turned off, on a text-only browser or as a ‘tool tip’ in certain browsers when the mouse pointer is moved over the image.
+- All graphics and images in our website have alternative text that describes the contents or function of the image, when appropriate.
+This description will be displayed when images are turned off, on a text-only browser or as a ‘tool tip’ in certain browsers when the mouse pointer is moved over the image

 - Form fields have appropriate text labels, fieldsets and legends